Mrs. Jane Ellis - Third Grade Teacher

-When I say that St. Joseph School is my “Home away from home”, I truly mean this because I have been teaching here at St. Joseph’s for 43 years!
+When I say that St. Joseph School is my “Home away from home”, I truly mean this, because I have been teaching here at St. Joseph’s for 45 years!
 I was an only child, and my dad died suddenly when I was 12 years old.
 My mother and I were “best friends” in addition to being mother and daughter.
 My mother died suddenly during my freshman year at Emmanuel College.
-I was on a full academic scholarship, but when my mother died I wasn’t sure how I could afford to continue college.
+I was on a full academic scholarship, but when my mother died, I wasn’t sure how I could afford to continue college.
 However, God was sure and He took me under His wing through the Sisters of Notre Dame at Emmanuel College.
-They offered me room and board for the next three years if I doubled my major and helped work on campus.
-Emmanuel became my home for the next three years and I graduated with degrees in Education and Psychology.
-I will be forever grateful to the Sisters of Notre Dame at Emmanuel College.
+They offered me room and board for the next three years if I doubled my major and helped by working on campus.
+Emmanuel College became my home for the next three years and I graduated with degrees in Elementary education and Psychology.
+I will forever be grateful to the Sisters of Notre Dame at Emmanuel College.

 My Career at Saint Joseph School:

-I have taught here with 7 different principals, 4 different pastors and a myriad of wonderful colleagues.
-During my tenure here, I have seen my own two biological children graduate from St. Joseph School, as well as countless other children who I have been blessed to teach and who I also call “my kids"!
+I have taught here with 7 different principals, 5 different pastors, and a myriad of wonderful colleagues.
+I watched my own two children, Megan and Ryan, graduate from St. Joseph School, as well as countless other children who I have been blessed to teach and who I also call “my kids!”
 I have also had the pleasure of teaching “children of children” who I taught in previous years!
 I am always so happy when previous students come back to visit me and reminisce about their days in third grade.

-My favorite part about being a teacher at St. Joseph School is being able to talk about God freely during the day in addition to Religion class and to truly feel part of a big, loving family of children, parents and grandparents.
+My favorite part about being a teacher at St. Joseph school is being able to talk about God freely during the day in addition to Religion class, and to truly feel part of a big, loving family of children, parents and grandparents.Favorite Quote:

-God has certainly blessed me, and I believe my mom and dad took care of me from Heaven by taking me from such a small family to giving me my huge St. Joseph Family.
+“To do what you love, and to love what you do….
+It doesn’t get any better than this!”
+I believe my mother and father took care of me from Heaven by taking me from such a very small family, to giving me my huge, wonderful St. Joseph family.

-My other quote is one that I teach to my students on the first day of school each year.
-I love when former students tell me they thought of this quote when studying for college finals or right before a job interview.
+“Do your best, and let God do the rest!” is a quote that I teach my students the first day of school every year.
+Many former students have told me that they have thought of this quote when studying for college finals or right before a job interview.